Art

 Who Was Norman Rockwell?

-Norman Rockwell among his Four Freedoms paintings (via Los Angeles Times; CC BY 4.0)
+Norman Rockwell with his Four Freedoms paintings (via Los Angeles Times; CC BY 4.0)

 This is not to say that Norman Rockwell’s paintings are without cultural commentary.
-While Norman Rockwell paintings were frequently dismissed by critiques in his earlier years for being “too soft,” he gained more legitimacy as an artist from the early 1940s to the later 1960s when he began to focus his subject matter on pressing social justice issues.
+While Norman Rockwell paintings were frequently dismissed by critics in his earlier years for being “too soft,” he gained more legitimacy as an artist from the early 1940s to the late 1960s, when he began to paint about pressing social justice issues.

 The Most Famous Norman Rockwell Paintings